chartie8/thomas_eakins/README.md

 .ve-media wc:Water_Nymph_%26_Bittern_Wallace_1930s.jpg right

-In this example of one of Eakins' many studies of the figure, we can identify some key features of the pose.
+In this example of one of Eakins' many studies of the figure, we can identify some key features of the pose in this gesture drawing.